chipbrommer/hello-world/README.md

   father and grandfather and decided this name was appropriate.
 I am currently a Computer Science major pursuing my bachelors degree at the University of Southern Mississippi in Long Beach, MS.

-   I first got started with computing machines by building them with my step-father, a good man, and playing FPS games online.
+   I first got started with computing machines by building them with my step-father Walt, a good man, and playing FPS games online.
 Quickly the world of personal computing piqued my interest and since has driven me for more information and to amass skills for the software sideof things.